Jo Frost: Activism

 Frost is an advocate for the United Nations Foundation's Shot@Life movement, which aims to decrease vaccine-preventable childhood diseases and deaths.
 In March 2015, she visited legislators at Capitol Hill to show her support for the movement.
 Frost operates a blog to promote vaccination of children and is one of the celebrities that has shown her support for #Givingtuesday, the International Day of Giving.

 Personal life

 Frost previously lived with her father when she was not taping or meeting other career obligations.
 By 2014 she had moved to Orange County, California with her husband Darrin Jackson, a location manager who had worked as a production manager on her show.

-In 2023, she admitted in an In Touch Weekly article that she and her husband were "never in a space" to decide to have children.
-However, she enjoyed posting on Instagram about her step-grandson who is neurodivergent.
+In 2023, she explained in an In Touch Weekly article that she and her husband were "never in a space" to decide to have children.

 Frost is an active supporter for those who live with anaphylaxis and life-threatening allergies, and was the 2014 ambassador for FARE (Food, Allergy, Research and Education).
 She herself has environmental allergies and asthma, and was diagnosed with potentially deadly allergies to nuts, rye, and shellfish when she was a child.